felipefischel/django-drive-or-fly/README.md

-# django-drive-or-fly
-Web app in Django

 # Drive or Fly

+### Web app built on Django and Deployed in Google Cloud Run.

-A tool that compares the cost and time of driving versus flying from one location to another. <br> Whether you're planning a road trip or trying to decide the best way to get to your next business meeting, our app can help you make an informed choice.
+'Drive or Fly' is a tool that compares the cost and time of driving versus flying from one location to another. <br> Whether you're planning a road trip or trying to decide the best way to get to your next business meeting, our app can help you make an informed choice.

 ## Screenshots